 By default, the Xbox One records 30 seconds of gameplay.
 You can also now navigate to new menus as of more recent updates that let you record up to 5 minutes of gameplay footage.

-You can also record and capture gameplay using an external capture card, such as the Hauppauge HD PVR 2, that give you more options when it comes to recording, sharing, and streaming gameplay footage on your Xbox One
+You can also record and capture gameplay using an external capture card, such as the Hauppauge HD PVR 2, which give you more options when it comes to recording, sharing, and streaming gameplay footage on your Xbox One

 #4 – Hard Reset / Clear Cache on Your Xbox One